How's your FICO Score?

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following to calculate your score:
+While these methods vary, the differences aren't huge; each agency uses the following factors in calculating your credit score:

-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

-- History of Payments - Do you pay your bills on time?
+- Payment History - Do you pay your bills on time?

 - Balances on your Credit Cards - How many accounts?
-How much do you owe?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
+Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most folks who want to get a mortgage these days score 620 or above.
+Most borrowers getting a mortgage loan these days score 620 or above.

-Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your score, you have to get your score and make sure that the credit reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the company that invented the first FICO credit score, offers scores on myFICO.com.
-It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to get your score and make sure that the credit reports from each agency are correct.
+Fair Isaac, the company that offered the first FICO score, sells credit scores on myFICO.com.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.